Olena Fedyuk, Director

 Polina Georgescu, Director of Photography

-Polina Georgescu grew up in a Ukrainian-Romanian family in Moldova, in a mix of national, ethnic, linguistic and cultural identities typical to the region.
-She emigrated in 2005 and has since lived in the US, UK, Budapest Hungary and in Berlin since 2019.
-She is a specialist of Eastern Europe by training (University College London) who after a first career in international development and academia, turned her long standing passion for documentary filmmaking into a full-time endeavour around 2015.
+Polina grew up in a Ukrainian-Romanian family in Moldova, emigrated in 2005 first to the US, then London, Budapest and Berlin - her current base.
+She is a specialist of Eastern Europe by training (UCL, UK) who after a first career in international development turned her passion for documentaries into a full-time endeavour in 2015.

 Zsuzsanna Bak, Story Editor